sclorg/postgresql-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
-on all provided versions of PostgreSQL.
-Since we are currently providing only version `9.2`,
+on all provided versions of PostgreSQL.**
-you can omit this parameter.**

 Environment variables and volumes